Why did my healthcare provider recommend a low-dose lung CT screening for cancer?

 You will need a referral from a healthcare provider to schedule an MRI.
 Healthcare providers, such as your primary care doctor or a specialist, typically order imaging tests like MRIs based on your symptoms, medical history, or the need for further evaluation.
 They assess whether an MRI is necessary for your specific situation.
 In addition, your healthcare providers referral and clinical notes are typically used by your insurance to verify and approve coverage for the MRI scan.

-An MRI uses magnetic waves and radiation to create a 3D image.
+An MRI uses magnetic and radio waves to create a 3D image.
 These images are particularly effective in identifying issues in soft tissue, spine, nerves, ligaments, and similar body parts.
 MRIs are valuable tools for diagnosing aneurysms & strokes, cancers, injuries to tendons, muscles, ligaments, bones & joints.
 They are also useful for detecting spinal diseases or damage, and issues related to the urethra, uterus, bladder, vagina, or rectum.
 Read more about the differences between an MRI and a CT scan.

 An IV contrast emphasizes very subtle differences that would not be visible without it.
 The contrast agent, also known as dye, highlights blood vessels, organs, and specific soft tissues.
 This helps better identify points of inflammation, blood clots, tumors, and more.
 Your doctor may have ordered IV contrast if you have a history of concussions, seizures, infection, degenerative changes, and many other reasons.